jymchng/sosecrets-rs/README.md

 Secrets Management crate with

 1. type level and compile-time guarantees and
-2. each references corresponding to each secrets can only be exposed or revealed under a lexical scope with an invariant lifetime and
+2. each reference corresponds to each secret that can only be exposed or revealed under a lexical scope with an invariant lifetime
-3. it is only exposed under an identifiable lexical scope and
-4. with an invariant lifetime.

-It is similar to the [`secrecy`](https://github.com/iqlusioninc/crates/tree/main/secrecy) crate but with type level and compile-time guarantees that the `Secret<T, MEC, EC>` value is not ’exposed’ more than `MEC` number of times.
+It is similar to the [`secrecy`](https://github.com/iqlusioninc/crates/tree/main/secrecy) crate but with type level and compile-time guarantees that the `Secret<T, MEC, EC>` value is not ’exposed’ more than `MEC` number of times and is only exposed under a well-defined lexical scope.

 It makes use of the [`typenum`](https://github.com/paholg/typenum/tree/main) crate for all its compile-time guarantees.